in

 This could be due to an increase in mobility, better self-esteem, self-confidence, and greater motivation toward a healthier life.

-In patients with background mental illnesses, and especially those on psycho-therapeutic drugs such as SSRIs (selective serotonin reuptake inhibitors), may have difficulty adjusting to the new diet and physical changes.
+Patients with background depression, and especially those on psycho-therapeutic drugs such as SSRIs (selective serotonin reuptake inhibitors), may have difficulty adjusting to the new diet and physical changes.

 Furthermore, sudden discontinuation may cause withdrawal symptoms or discontinuation syndrome.
-These symptoms are difficult to manage by the patient.
+These symptoms are difficult to manage for the patient.

 The symptoms arising from discontinuation syndrome may be more troublesome in patients who have undergone bariatric surgery.